linz/postgresql-tableversion/doc/table_version.md

 `p_table`
 : The table name

+**Returns**

+`true` or `false` if versioning the table was successful

 **Exceptions**

+throws exception if the source table:
-* throws RAISE_EXCEPTION if the table does not exist
+* does not exist
-* throws RAISE_EXCEPTION if the table is already versioned
+* is already versioned
-* throws RAISE_EXCEPTION if the table does not have a unique non-compostite integer column
+* does not have a unique non-compostite integer column

-This function enable versioning for a table.
+**Description**

 Versioning a table will do the following things:

 1. A revision table with the schema_name_revision naming convention will be created in the table_version schema.